How to build Skia

 Skia uses generated code that is only optimized when Skia is built with clang.
 Other compilers get generic unoptimized code.

 Setting the cc and cxx gn args is not sufficient to build with clang-cl.
 These variables are ignored on Windows.
 Instead set the variable clang_win to your LLVM installation directory.
-If you installed the prebuilt LLVM downloaded from here in the default location that would be:
+If you installed the prebuilt LLVM downloaded from here in the default location, that would be:

 clang_win = "C:\Program Files\LLVM"